Did you know…

 - First, check if you qualify – it is not just if you are unemployed, so please look at the 'Do you qualify?' section below.

-- Registering is really quick and easy – if you think you qualify, contact Reception at Rye College who will help you register.
+- Registering is really quick and easy – if you think you qualify, contact Reception at Rye Community Primary who will help you register.

-- If you want your child to have a free, healthy meal at lunchtime that’s great – they will get the free meal (saving you more than £350.00 a year), extra benefits and the school receives £600.00 extra.
+- If you want your child to have a free, healthy meal at lunchtime that’s great – they will get the free meal (saving you more than £400.00 a year).

-- If you don’t want your child to have the school meals they can continue as normal – as long as you qualify and are registered, the school still receives it's £600.00.
+- If you don’t want your child to have the school meals they can continue as normal – as long as you qualify and are registered, the school still receives the Pupil Premium.

 No one will know you have registered and it will not affect any other benefits you are claiming.